 Self-pollination and Cross-Pollination Diagram

-In the second flower, you can see how the pollen from anther the first flower gets deposited on its stigma.
+In the second flower, you can see how the pollen from another flower gets deposited on its stigma.

-This picture clearly shows the self-pollination and cross-pollination difference.
+This picture clearly shows the self-pollination and cross-pollination differences.

 Now we will differentiate between self-pollination and cross-pollination with the help of the table below.